wanghaoyue123/Column-and-constraint-generation-for-L1-SVM-and-cousins/README.md

 ## Examples

+See the Main folder for a few examples:

-1. For n small p large, we use column generation initialized with a first order method.
-See Main/example_L1_SVM_n_small_p_large.ipynb
+1. example_L1_SVM_n_small_p_large.ipynb: This is an example of L1-SVM when n is small and p is large.
+We use column generation initialized with a first order method.

+2. example_L1_SVM_n_large_p_small.ipynb: This is an example of L1-SVM when n is large and p is small.
+We use constraint generation initialized with a first order method.